pranavpr/cardinfo.github.io/_posts/2019-07-22-hdfc-diners-club-black-credit-card-review.md

 Though HDFC Diners Club Black credit card provides unparalleled benefits, it has some downsides also:

-- Limited acceptability: Though coverage of Diners Club is expanding day by day, it's not as good as Visa/ Mastercard.
-You need to keep a backup card handy always.
+- Limited acceptability: Though coverage of Diners Club is expanding day by day, it's not as good as Visa/Mastercard.
+You need to keep a backup card handy always, especially outside India.
-- Lounge access limited to primary card member: Wish they should have extended it to add-on members too like many other super premium credit cards.
-- No fuel surcharge waiver: Every other credit card provides this, not sure why this doesn't.
+- No renewal benefits: There are no renewal benefits if your spend is less than Rs.
+5 Lakhs.
+Earlier HDFC Bank used to compensate for renewal fee by providing reward points of equivalent value, which is not the case now.

 ### Verdict

 The 33% reward rate beats down any other super premium credit card in world.
-I won't be wrong if I say 10X program is best reward program on credit card in the whole world.
+I won't be wrong if I say [10X program](/hdfc-bank-credit-card-10x-rewards-september-2019-update/) is best reward program on credit card in the whole world.
+The annual memberships, golf privileges and unlimited airport lounge access for both primary and add-on card members is cherry on the top.
 If you're being offered this card, go for it without giving a second thought.

 {% include star-rating.html rating=5 rewards=5 fees=5 features=5 %}

-**Update**: Starting 1st November 2019, HDFC Bank has introduced new benefits on Diners Club Black Credit Card making it even better.
-Read details about the new benefits [here](/hdfc-bank-introduces-new-benefits-on-diners-club-black-credit-card/).
+**Update**: Starting 1st November 2019, HDFC Bank has introduced [new benefits](/hdfc-bank-introduces-new-benefits-on-diners-club-black-credit-card/) on Diners Club Black Credit Card making it even better.
+This article has been updated to reflect those new benefits.

 _How has been your experience with HDFC Diners Club Black credit card?
 Let me know in comments below._